hunterf2278/sep10-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
-* Have you ever thought about how much time you could save if you didnt have to ask your teachers, family, or even your friends for help to check your writing.
-Don't you wish that you could check your writing as you go, so you could save more time and learn as you go?
-Well luckily, my product the Screen Pen is able to do that for you.
+* Have you ever thought about how much time you could save if you didnt have to ask your teachers, family, or even your friends for help with checking your writing.
+Don't you wish that you could check your writing during the process, that way you could save more time and learn as you go?
+Well luckily, my product, the Screen Pen is able to do that for you.

 ## Product
 * The screeen pen is a big electric pen with an eraser, that uses ink and needs to be charged, but not daily.